michael-martin-al/redux-action-validator/README.md

 `MyAction1` is the name of the Redux/Flux action you want to create and validate.

 `MY_ACTION_1` is the internal string constant you want to associate with `MyAction1`.
 This will become `MyAction1.type`.
+Remeber that these constants need to be unique throughout your entire Redux application namespace.

-`id`, `myList`, `mySample`, `myMap`, `myTest` are all properties the properties that you want to force each `MyAction1` instance to contain.
+`id`, `myList`, `mySample`, `myMap`, `myTest` are all properties that you want to force each `MyAction1` instance to contain.
 These are mapped to type constants. `redux-action-validator` contains the following property type constants:

 - ReduxAction.NUMBER
 - ReduxAction.ARRAY